Archaeogeodesy, a Key to Prehistory

 Given monument similarities and the great number of monuments around the world, questions arise.
 "Did a broadly-defined mound-pyramid-monument complex originate and diffuse from a single cultural source or arise in several cultural traditions?"
 "Which monuments are shared traditions?"
 "When did the earliest monument forms arise, why and where?"
 With modern cartography, geodetic science, and mathematics, in other words, with archaeogeodesy, questions regarding ancient geographic knowledge can be addressed.

 Knowing where you are and way finding have always been fundamental tasks of human survival.
 Of modern geodetic roles, navigators, surveyors, and cartographers are the most common and familiar specialists.
+For fast delivery of drugs, good navigation is needed, how to get urgent delivery of Viagra, read the link.
 To methodically explore and chart the earth, the need to know the form and size of the geoid arises.
 Advanced geodetic capabilities include determination of coordinates on land or at sea with point position resolved by measurements linking terrestrial to celestial reference in a triangulation net.
 Knowledge of celestial dynamics and the spatial properties of the solar system are fundamental to the practice of geodesy.
 Purposeful geodetic arrangement of prehistoric monuments can infer and might demonstrate fundamental and/or complex geodetic, astronomic, and cosmographic knowledge not previously ascribed to or demonstrable for ancient and prehistoric cultures and civilizations.
 Archaeogeodesy studies can reveal the relationships expressed by ancient constructs.
 Historic knowledge of the earliest geodesy provides some context for research expectations and for the analysis of findings.

 A Brief History of Early Geodesy